Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning

+We first present the selected challengers and the various evaluation metrics.
+Then, we present the optimization framework that we developed and we discuss the choices made to wrap the different challengers into this framework.
+Finally, We present the datasets.

-\subsection{Selected challengers}
+\subsection{Selected Challengers}

+We selected five models for our benchmarks, two iterative neural: TVAE, CTGAN; two diffusion models: TabDDPM, and TabSyn; and one non-neural: SMOTE (with a variant unconditional SMOTE, namely ucSMOTE).
+We followed \cite{c2st22} and used a customized version of TVAE which allows for an optimized choice of the architecture and of the feature encoder.

-We finally selected five families for our benchmark, four of them neural: \textsc{tvae}, \textsc{ctgan}, {\textsc{t}ab\textsc{ddpm}}, and {\textsc{t}ab\textsc{s}yn} and one non-neural: \textsc{smote} (with its variant uc\textsc{smote}).
-As developed in Section~\ref{sec:settings}, for each of these algorithms we had to delve into the code in order to enable a large scale hyperparameters, features encoding, and architecture optimization.
-In order to calibrate the metrics, we also reported the trivial baseline which consists in resampling directly the train set.
-It appears as ``\textit{Train~Copy}" in result tables.
+For each of these algorithms we had to carefully examinate the code to optimize large scale hyperparameters, features encoding and architecture.
+We also reported the trivial baseline which consists in resampling directly the train set, namely ``\textit{Train~Copy}".